 Winner of Southern Cross TV Flash Fiction Award 2015

-When we relocated to Ballarat, my parents enrolled me in an Anglican school.
+When we relocated to Ballarat, my mother enrolled me in an Anglican school.

 On the first day, the teacher announced first period was chapel.
 I didn’t know what that was.
 ‘It’s like church’, my mother explained as she was leaving.
 I had never been to church and did not find this comforting.
 The teacher watched us through hawk-like eyes, already disapproving.